illinoistech-itm/jhajek/itmd-521/notes/2021/chapter-03/chapter-03.md

   - By renaming and dropping columns
   - Lets look at the output of the Java Code
   - We need to add code to the `pom.xml`
+  - The code is in the next slide, then we can build and execute this Java code via Maven

 ## pom.xml additions